How to Take Off

 Conclusion: Once You Take the First Step, the Rest Follows Naturally

-Paragliding take-off and landing are much easier and more comfortable than imagined.
+Takeoff and landing in paragliding are much easier and more comfortable than you might think.

 Thanks to our experienced pilots, you only take a few steps, and they handle the rest.